 You have Nikola Tesla who designed the basic radio, John Fleming who is acknowledged to create the radio transmitter, Reginald Fessenden who worked on AM radio and was responsible for making it a means to entertain people, and Edwin Armstrong who developed the FM radio.

 You can compare radio technology to traveling, but instead of people, you have waves being passed from one point to another.

-You do not need for your equipment to be physically connected by something like a cord as long as it is able to transmit and receive radio waves, hence the terms ‘receiver’ and ‘transmitter’.
+You do not need your equipment to be physically connected by something like a cord as long as it can transmit and receive radio waves, hence the terms ‘receiver’ and ‘transmitter’.

 The information is encoded into sine waves that travel from the transmitter to the receiver.
-Your equipment, such as your ham, CB radios or 2 way radios employ the help of an antenna in order to capture and interpret signals.
+Your equipment, such as your ham, CB radios or 2-way radios employ the help of an antenna to capture and interpret signals.
 By the way, if you’re not sure which one of them you need, check our Ham VS CB radios comparison.

 If you’re thinking wireless, then you got that right—it is true for radios.
 It’s a simple technology at its very core, that found many uses.

 While used mainly for communication, the science behind radios was also applied in different means, such as broadcasting, entertainment, and even food preparation!